Blazzzeee/CMon/README.md

 All requests pass through authentication middleware before reaching route handlers.
 The middleware extracts the access_token header, validates it, and either allows the request to proceed or returns 401 Unauthorized.

 **Signal Handling**:
-Registers handler for SIGINT to perform graceful shutdown - closes syslog, tears down arena, frees libevent structures in correct order.
+Registers handler for SIGINT to perform graceful shutdown - closes syslog, tears down arena via munmap(), frees libevent structures in correct order.

 **404 Handling**:
 Generic request handler catches all undefined routes and returns JSON error with 404 status.